shesha-io/docs.shesha/docs/front-end-basics/form-components/data-entry/files.md

 This enables the uploading of one or more files.
 It also showcases the process of uploading by selecting or dragging a file.

-[//]: # (<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=3745cb52-d48c-478c-8d34-b5743f7c9388" title="File / Filelist component" ></iframe>)
+[//]: # '<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=3745cb52-d48c-478c-8d34-b5743f7c9388" title="File / Filelist component" ></iframe>'

 ## Properties

-The following properties are available to configure the behavior of the component from the form editor (this is in addition to [common properties](/docs/front-end-basics/form-components/common-component-properties.md).
+The following properties are available to configure the behavior of the component from the form editor (this is in addition to [common properties](/docs/front-end-basics/form-components/common-component-properties).

 ### IsDragger